What is parvovirus and should parents worry about it?

 What is parvovirus?

 Parvovirus B19 – which causes a condition known as erythema infectiosum, fifth disease or “slapped cheek disease” – is a very common viral illness that most kids recover from quickly and without problems.
-It is mostly seen in children ages 6 months and into the younger school ages, says Dr. Pellman.
+Dr. Pellman says it mostly affects children ages 6 months and into the younger school ages.

-This infection commonly causes a rash that makes a child’s cheeks bright red (that’s why it’s sometimes called a “slapped cheek disease”) followed by a rash on the body.
+This infection commonly causes bright red cheeks in a child (which is why people sometimes call it ‘slapped cheek disease’) and then a rash on the body.

 “All in all, this is a very common, mild illness in almost all children, and one that many parents probably don’t even know is occurring in their child because of the few and mild symptoms that are usually present,” Dr. Pellman says.